gurhub/surmagic/README.md

 # How to add in your Framework Project

-As you can see in the demo project, noting is complicated. 🤓
+As you can see in the demo project, noting is complicated. 🤓 👉🏻 Remember that your project must be created **as a Framework project** for this script works, otherwise, this script won't help you out.

 ## STEP 1: Add a new scheme